An algorithm for random signed 3-SAT with Intervals

 Signed SAT problems originated in the area of so-called multi-valued logic~\cite{lukasiewicz:20}, where variables can take a (usually finite) number of so-called \textit{truth values}, not just $\TRUE$ or $\FALSE$.
 Work on signed CNF formulas started in earnest with the work of H\"ahnle and Many\`a and their coauthors.
 We refer the reader to the survey paper~\cite{BeckertHaehnleManya99}, and the references therein.

 The motivation for studying signed formulas was to extend algorithmic techniques developed for deductive systems in multi-valued logic to better cover practical applications~\cite{haehnle:91}.
-Indeed, on the one hand, a number of papers show how combinatorial problems can be solved using signed SAT algorithms~\cite{BejarManya99,BejarManya00,BejafCabiscolFernandezManyaGomes,FrischPeugniez01,BejarManyaCabiscolFernandezGomes07}; on the other hand, a large number of heuristic and exact algorithms have been studied (see~\cite{AnsoteguiManya03, britz04} and the references therein), and a number of polynomially solvable subclasses of signed SAT have been identified~\cite{EscaladaimasManya94,BeckertHaehnleManya99,Manya00,BeckertHahnleManya00,AnsoteguiBejarCabiscolManya04,AnsoteguiManya03,ChepoiCreignouHermannSalzer10}.
+Indeed, on the one hand, a number of papers show how combinatorial problems can be solved using signed SAT algorithms~\cite{BejarManya99,BejafCabiscolFernandezManyaGomes,FrischPeugniez01,BejarManyaCabiscolFernandezGomes07}; on the other hand, a large number of heuristic and exact algorithms have been studied (see~\cite{AnsoteguiManya03, britz04} and the references therein), and a number of polynomially solvable subclasses of signed SAT have been identified~\cite{EscaladaimasManya94,BeckertHaehnleManya99,Manya00,BeckertHahnleManya00,AnsoteguiBejarCabiscolManya04,AnsoteguiManya03,ChepoiCreignouHermannSalzer10}.
 While in the works of Many{\`a} and his collaborators, order-theoretic properties of the ground set $M$ are exploited to make conclusions on the complexity of signed SAT, Chepoi et al.~\cite{ChepoiCreignouHermannSalzer10} completely settle the complexity question in the general case by reverting to combinatorial properties of the set system $\mathcal S$.
-In particular, they prove that: signed $k$-SAT, $k\ge 3$, is polynomial, if, and only if, $\bigcap_{S\in\mathcal S} S \ne \emptyset$ and NP-complete otherwise; signed 2-SAT is polynomial if, and only if, $\mathcal S$ has the Helly-property (if no two sets in a subfamily are disjoint, then the subfamily has non-empty intersection), and NP-complete otherwise.
+In particular, they prove that: signed $k$-SAT, $k\ge 3$, is polynomial, if $\bigcap_{S\in\mathcal S} S \ne \emptyset$ and NP-complete otherwise; signed 2-SAT is polynomial if, and only if, $\mathcal S$ has the Helly property (if no two sets in a subfamily are disjoint, then the subfamily has non-empty intersection), and NP-complete otherwise.

-For the case when $\mathcal S$ has the Helly-property, Chepoi et al.~give a non-satisfiability certificate for signed 2-SAT in the spirit of Aspvall, Plass, and Tarjan's famous result for classical 2-SAT~\cite{AspvallPlassTarjan79}.
+For the case when $\mathcal S$ has the Helly property, Chepoi et al.~give a non-satisfiability certificate for signed 2-SAT in the spirit of Aspvall, Plass, and Tarjan's famous result for classical 2-SAT~\cite{AspvallPlassTarjan79}.